Terms and Conditions of Use

 Mersenne databases are original works, produced by Establishments and are the full and exclusive property of Establishments.

-— extraction, by permanent or temporary transfer, of the totality or of a qualitatively or quantitatively substantial part of the content of the Mersenne Databases onto another medium, by any means and in any form whatsoever,
+— extract, by permanent or temporary transfer, the whole content, or a qualitatively or quantitatively substantial part of the content of the Mersenne Databases onto another medium, by any means and in any form whatsoever,

-— reuse, by making available to the public in whatever form, of qualitatively or quantitatively substantial parts of the content of the Mersenne Databases,
+— reuse, by making available to the public in whatever form, the whole content or qualitatively or quantitatively substantial parts of the content of the Mersenne Databases,

-— extraction or repeated and systematic reuse of qualitatively or quantitatively substantial parts of the content of the Mersenne Databases when these actions do not comply with a normal use of the database.
+— extract or repeatedly and systematically reuse non-qualitatively or non-quantitatively substantial parts of the content of the Mersenne Databases when these actions do not comply with a normal use of the databases.

 5-3 The Mersenne Website

-All the content of the Mersenne Website including in particular the texts, images, videos, data, codes..., are protected by copyright and belong to Mathdoc and its tutelages (Grenoble Alpes University et CNRS), except for the content created or published online by the Publisher.
+All the content of the Mersenne Website including in particular the texts, images, videos, data, codes..., is protected by copyright and belongs to Mathdoc and the Establishments, except for the content created or published online by the Publisher and/or the User.

-The principle of a short quotation must be complied with, subject to a proper attribution of its origin using a link to the page cited (or, failing that, the homepage) or, in the case of a reproduction on a physical medium, by mentioning the author and the URL of the page mentioned.
+Short quotation is allowed, subject to a proper attribution of the quotation’s origin using a link to the quoted page (or, if it is not possible, using a link to the website’s homepage) or, in the case of a reproduction on a physical medium, subject to mentioning the author and the URL of the quoted page .

-Any other reproduction or representation, complete or substantial, of the content of the Mersenne Website by any means whatsoever, shall be subject to authorization.
+Any and all other reproduction or representation, complete or substantial, of the content of the Mersenne Website by any means whatsoever, shall be subject to authorization.

-Notwithstanding, some content are published under an open license according to open access principles, permitting any User to read and download them, without any limitation, and can be shared and reused by the User, subject to the terms of the license.
+Notwithstanding, some contents of the Mersenne Websites are published under a specific open source license.
+The User is informed that such contents can be read and downloaded, without any limitation, and can be shared and reused by the User, subject to the terms of the license.

 The license applicable to downloadable document is stated on its cover.